MQ-06/solar-system-js/README.md

 - 🎨 Cosmic-themed CSS styling
 - 🖱️ Hover effects & interactivity
-- 🌟 Stars randomly scattered across the screen to create a deep-space effect
+- 🌟 Stars randomly scattered across the screen to create a deep-space effect -📷 NASA Picture of the Day integration
+-🔭 Random Planet Fact Generator — learn something new with every visit!

 ## 📁 Tech Stack